mitmedialab/MappingPoliceViolence-Scaper/README.md

 ## 2. Adding Bitly Counts

-The stories are all pushed into a Redis queue, which is polled by Celery to a pool of workers that query MC for the bitly counts.
+Run `python enqueue-stories-needing-bitly.py` to push them into a Redis queue, which is polled by Celery to a pool of workers that query MC for the bitly counts.
 Start the Celery worker like this: `celery -A mpv worker -l info`.

+## 3. Adding Facebook/Twitter counts

+Run `python enqueue-stories-needing-social-shares.py` to push them into a Redis queue, which is polled by Celery to a pool of workers that query MC for the bitly counts.
+Start the Celery worker like this: `celery -A mpv worker -l info`.

-## 3. Generating Results
+## 4. Generating Results

 To generate a CSV listing all the results, run `write-results.py`.